-Methods of Secondary Education 2 credits
+Methods of Secondary Education

-This course provides students with an introduction to the methods and materials for teaching middle school and high school curricula.
-Students learn theories of classroom management and instructional strategies and begin to develop their own teaching styles and philosophies.
-To gain practice in evaluating subject matter and devising teaching plans consistent with present educational research in their particular discipline, students are required to enroll concurrently in EDUC 309 and in ONE of the following courses: EDUC 346, 347, 348, 349, 351, 352, 353.
-Prerequisites: Junior status; EDUC 240 and 245; concurrent enrollment in EDUC 309 and a particular secondary content teaching methods course.
+This course provides students with an introduction to the methods and materials for teaching high school.
+Students will learn theories of classroom management, instructional and assessment strategies, and begin developing their own teaching styles and philosophies as they relate to a 9-12 setting.
+To gain practice in evaluating the subject matter and devising teaching plans consistent with present educational research in their particular discipline, students are required to enroll in EDUC 309 and ONE of the following courses: EDUC 346, 347, 348, 349, 351, 352, 353, Prerequisites: Admission to the Teacher Education program; concurrent enrollment in EDUC 309 and a particular secondary content teaching methods course.